Archita0102/PD-OpenLANE-Workshop/README.md

 #### Create standard cell layout and extract spice netlist

-- We have to take care of the DRC rules been validates.
+- We have to take care of the *DRC* rules been validates.
 Checking out the metal layers.
-- To extract the layout on spice , open the tkcon folder to get the location of our design.
+- To extract the layout on spice , open the `tkcon` folder to get the location of our design.
-- To create extraction file, commands in the tkcon window are as folows:
+- To create extraction file, commands in the tkcon window are as follows:
 <p align="center">
     <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/f96128aa-66e0-449e-971e-0590095fae46">

-- Check if the file is obtained inside the vsdstdcelldesign folder.
+-  Check if the file is obtained inside the `vsdstdcelldesign` folder.
-- Use the ext file to create a spice file to be used in the ngspice tool.
+-  Use the ext file to create a spice file to be used in the `ngspice` tool.
-- Type following commands in terminal . the **cthresh 0 rthresh 0 extract** all parasitic capacitors.
+-  Type following commands in terminal . the `cthresh 0 rthresh 0 extract` all parasitic capacitors.

 <p align="center">
     <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/b3aed3a4-2f45-453b-8dac-268ac78d39df">

 -  Spice file is created
 <p align="center">
     <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/b5eb4b13-857a-4cda-8971-cf3ea806e3c2">